RoboticExplorationLab/roboticexplorationlab.github.io/_projects/kicksat.md

 ## The KickSat Mission

 KickSat is a 3U CubeSat that will deploy 100 Sprites in low-Earth Orbit.
-It is set to launch in late 2018 in collaboration with [NASA Ames Research Center](https://www.nasa.gov/directorates/heo/home/CubeSats_initiative).
+It is set to launch in early 2019 in collaboration with [NASA Ames Research Center](https://www.nasa.gov/directorates/heo/home/CubeSats_initiative).

 {% youtube I7xvQgClMf0 640 360 %}